diallomt193/Web-Design-Challenge/README.md

 ![](Screenshots/Screen%20Shot%202022-06-04%20at%206.12.46%20PM.png)

-#Challenges:
-The challenge that I faced with this homework was getting the images to load on the deployed app.
-As you can see, it can open on my default browser from vs code but isn't loading properly on the app.
-I had help from my professor and TA both but none of them could see the reason why it wouldn't load properly on the app.
-I added these screenshots to my repo to show that the website was created and showing the images for each page.

 You can use the [editor on GitHub](https://github.com/diallomt193/Web-Design-Challenge/edit/main/README.md) to maintain and preview the content for your website in Markdown files.